ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

   these distributions, which is sufficient to specify the entire distribution under the "same shape" assumption.
-Another missing piece is to specify what to do if shifting the distribution to the left causes nonsensical negative values -- I'd say just resample until you get something positive.
+Another missing piece is to specify what to do if shifting the distribution to the left causes nonsensical negative values -- one simple strategy is to just resample until you get something positive.
+  This will make the mean slightly larger than it should be, but so will any strategy we pick.

 Interventions
 +++++++++++++